We are a little different

 • Thrift stores often receive more home textiles (like tablecloths, sheets, and curtains) than they can sell, especially dated or stained items.
 Many of these are baled and shipped overseas—or sent to landfill if deemed unsellable.

-• Secondhand items (especially those made from natural fibers like cotton sheets and linen tablecloths) can often be easily repurposed into beautiful garments—yet they're frequently discarded due to outdated styles or minor wear.
+• Secondhand items (especially those made from natural fibers like cotton sheets and linen tablecloths) can often be easily repurposed into beautiful items—yet they're frequently discarded due to outdated styles or minor wear.

 • Reusing home textiles extends the life of existing materials and reduces the need for new fabric production, reducing waste and environmental impact.